tangle-network/relayer/README.md

 ```

 > Hot Tip 🌶️: you could also use the json format for the config file if you prefer that, and it would work!

-* Using Environment Variables:

-You could override the values in the configuration file using environment variables so that config value could be prefixed with `WEBB_`

-For example, use `WEBB_PORT` to override the port number, and `WEBB_SUBSTRATE_WEBB_SURI` to override the relayer account controller for Webb Substrate Based Network.

-That's very useful, you could create an empty config file, with empty values so that you can use env for security reasons!

-### Current Supported Networks

-1. Substrate Based Networks
-    * Webb (substrate.webb)
-    * Beresheet (substrate.beresheet)
-2. EVM Based Networks
-    * Ganache (evm.ganache)
-    * Beresheet (evm.beresheet)
-    * Harmony (evm.harmony)
-    * Rinkeby (evm.rinkeby)

-> Note: as of the current time of writing this we don't support any substrate based relaying transactions
-we plan to add them back soon, once we add them to the dApp.

 ## Using Docker 🐳